 NumPy Notebook

-All examples use parking system data in array form: amounts, durations, and station IDs extracted from the parking dataset.
+All examples use parking system data in array form: amounts, durations, and station IDs from the parking dataset.

 import numpy as np